 I worked for a summer as a Dog Keeper at the monastery at the Great Saint Bernard Pass, from where the breed originated, living in the attic of the monastery and spending every day working with the dogs, maintaining the kennels, exercising the dogs in the mountains and presenting the dogs to the hundreds of daily visitors to the kennels.

 During this time I also conducted tests on the dogs in the mountains (see article on Mountain Tests) and wrote a book on my adventure (Sixty-three Days ).

-I have been the Chairman of the Saint Bernard Club in South Africa for the past fourteen years, and I am a member of several international Saint Bernard clubs.
+I have been the Chairman of the Saint Bernard Club in South Africa for the past fifteen years, and I am a member of several international Saint Bernard clubs.

 These personal experiences, my education and my qualifications provide me with the background to present this information.